A handy guide to meteor showers

 Meteoroids generally glow for a very short period of time - they tend to burn up before hitting the surface of the Earth.
 If a meteoroid does not disintegrate while passing through Earth’s atmosphere, and hits the Earth’s surface, it is known as a Meteorite.
 Meteorites are thought to originate from the asteroid belt, though some meteorite debris have been identified as belonging to the Moon and Mars.

-Sometimes, meteors occur in clusters known as meteor shower.
+Sometimes, meteors occur in clusters known as a meteor shower.
 Meteor showers occur when a comet comes close to the sun and produces debris - meteoroids - that spread around the comet’s orbit.
 Anytime the Earth’s and the comets orbit coincide, the Earth experiences a meteor shower.

 Since meteoroids that create a meteor shower all move on a parallel path, and at the same velocity, they seem to originate from a single point in the sky to observers on Earth.
 This point is known as the radiant.
 By convention, meteor showers, especially the regular ones are named after the constellation that the radiant lies in.

-Prominent Meteor showers
+Prominent meteor showers